PATRIC3/p3_docs/docroot/cli_tutorial/cli_getting_started.rst

 .. _cli-getting-started:

 ==========================================
- Using the PATRIC Command-line Interface
+ Using the BV-BRC Command-line Interface
 ==========================================

-`PATRIC <https://www.patricbrc.org>`_ is an integration of different types of data and software tools that support research on bacterial pathogens.
-The typical biologist seeking access to the PATRIC data and tools will usually explore the web-based user interface.
+`BV-BRC <https://www.patricbrc.org>`_ is an integration of different types of data and software tools that support research on bacterial pathogens.
+The typical biologist seeking access to the BV-BRC data and tools will usually explore the web-based user interface.
 However, there are many instances in which programatic or command-line interfaces are more suitable.
-For users that wish command-line access to PATRIC, we provide the tools described in this document.
+For users that wish command-line access to BV-BRC, we provide the tools described in this document.
 We call these tools the *P3-scripts*.
-They are intended to run on your machine, going over the network to access the services provided by PATRIC.
+They are intended to run on your machine, going over the network to access the services provided by BV-BRC.

 Document Conventions
 --------------------